gnethravathi07/Credit-Card-Data-Insights-and-Customer-Segmentation/README.md

 * Pandas for preprocessing and merging
 * Matplotlib & Seaborn for data visualizations
-* Revenue distribution, customer age distribution, heatmaps, and monthly patterns
+* Revenue distribution, customer age distribution and monthly patterns

 ### 🔍 Key Insights